What Is a Central Bank and What Does It Do for You?

 At the time of the 1907 panic, the U.S. economic system lacked a central bank.
 With no institution available to serve as a lender of last resort, the financier J. P. Morgan took on this role himself and came to the financial system’s rescue.
-The fact that one rich banker (and some of his rich banker friends) had to bail out the economy created an incentive for the government to enact bank reforms.
+The fact that one rich banker (and some of his rich banker friends) had to bail out the economy created an incentive for the government to enact bank reforms so that power over the economy wasn't concentrated in a few hands.
 So in 1913, President Woodrow Wilson signed the Federal Reserve Act, creating the U.S. Federal Reserve System, the United States’ own central bank.

 The Fed was created to stabilize the economy and make transactions smoother and more stable.
 If the U.S. economy was healthy and stable, policymakers believed, foreign companies would be more willing to do business in the country.